Orchard Towers double murders: Aftermath

 Crime documentary series True Files re-enacted the case.
 The sixth episode of the show's fifth and final season, which featured the murder and trials of the murderers, first aired on 11 February 2007.
 The episode is currently available in meWATCH.
 McCrea's lawyer Kelvin Lim was interviewed in the episode about the case.

 The Orchard Towers double murder case was considered a notable crime that shook Singapore.
 In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the 2002 Orchard Towers double killings as one of the top 25 crimes that shocked the nation since its independence in 1965.
 The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit bookshelves in June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after publication.

 Also, the case of McCrea's extradition became a precedent case where the Government of Singapore could negotiate for the extradition of suspects from other countries that did not practice capital punishment or caning etc. The Orchard Towers double murder and McCrea's extradition case were recalled when in 2018, the Government of Singapore sent a request to the United Kingdom, which abolished caning for all crimes in 1948, to extradite David James Roach, a Canadian bank robber who robbed a bank in Singapore, on the assurance that Roach would not be caned even if he was found guilty of robbery, a crime which warrants mandatory caning in addition to imprisonment in Singapore.
 Roach had fled to Thailand after committing the crime in July 2016, and he spent 14 months in a Thai prison for violation of currency regulations and money laundering before he was caught in London upon Singapore's request for his capture.
 The assurance for Roach to not be caned allowed the British government to send Roach back to Singapore for trial in 2020; Roach was sentenced to serve a five-year term of imprisonment and an additional six strokes of the cane in July 2021, and the caning was cancelled after President Halimah Yacob granted Roach clemency shortly after his sentencing.

 The Orchard Towers double homicide case was not the only case that associated the Orchard Towers with murder.
 17 years after the deaths of Kho Nai Guan and Lan Ya Ming, in July 2019, a 31-year-old chemist named Satheesh Noel Gobidass was killed during a fight.
-Seven suspects were arrested and charged, but one of them, Tan Sen Yang, was confirmed to stand trial for murder while the remaining six were sentenced to serve jail terms for lower charges.
+Seven suspects were arrested and charged, but six were sentenced to serve jail terms ranging from a few months to less than five years for lower charges, while the final member Tan Sen Yang was given a life sentence with caning for murder.